Fundraising ideas

 Bonus options: Not keen on a silent disco?
 Run a regular disco instead.
 Or go glam with a prom night.

-Make it a success: These are some handy pointers for silent disco as a fundraiser or tips on hosting a silent disco (from a company that supplies the equipment.
+Make it a success: These are some handy pointers for silent disco as a fundraiser or tips on hosting a silent disco.

 Commitment level: This is serious.

-Quick summary: Choose something that feels meaningful to you, whether it’s a run, walk, bike ride or swim.
-Ideally it will feel challenging, not impossible.
+Quick summary: Choose a sport that feels meaningful to you and that will be challenging, but not impossible.
 You don’t have to be super-fit - if you’ve never done something like this before, that will make it even more unforgettable.
 You’ll need time to train, and a bit of determination - but you’ll have a great cause to motivate you.

 Bonus options: Could you do it with friends or colleagues?
-You’ll get extra motivation that way, as well as a much bigger total sponsorship pot.
+You’ll get extra motivation that way, as well as a bigger fundraising pot.
 Really want to ramp up the challenge?
 You’ll likely get extra sponsorship, as well as a better chance of local media coverage, if you can take on a whole series (7 marathons in 7 days, or similar).

 Make it a success: We’ve got all the training tips you’ll need to get you to the finish line.
-Contact our fundraising experts Ruth and Jo to get started by emailing events@fightforsight.org.uk
+Contact our fundraising experts to get started - events@fightforsight.org.uk

 An adrenaline challenge